 hence they are

 Note: These Lecture Notes are available from the Class Home Page.
 They are all in PDF format, so you will need access to an Acrobat Reader.

 Homework assignments constitute an important part of this course.
 They are designed to help you understand the materials covered in lectures and in assigned readings.
 It is only by doing the homework that you really learn the material.

 Nature, Frequency, and Grading:

-Some of the problems in the homework assignments will require programming.
-At least two of the homework assignments will require writing a discrete event simulator for a queuing system, which (for some) may prove a bit challenging given the "different" nature of such a program (management of queues, events, state of the queuing system and of the simulation, etc.) Also, a number of homework assignments will require programming using threads and/or using a cloud platform such as Map/Reduce on Hadoop.
+As detailed above, some of the problems in the homework assignments will require programming.
+Also, a number of homework assignments will require programming using threads and/or using a cloud platform such as Map/Reduce on Hadoop.
 While you are free to use any programming language or environment that you deem appropriate, the recommended language is Java and the recommended programming environment is Eclipse.